lucas-l44/lucas-l44/README.md

-Since graduating from my International Business Management degree in 2020 I have been taking some self-directed learning in Javascript, Python, HTML and CSS.
-They have helped confirm my desire to work in technology.
-I am now actively looking for opportunities to start my career.
+Hello, my name is Lucas.

-To help support myself through University I worked as a chef.
-This gave me a great opportunity to develop my inter-personal skills whilst applying discipline and precision to my work in what is often a high-pressure environment.
-I believe these skills and experience stand me in good stead for a challenging career in technology.
+I graduated from Manchester Metropolitan University in September of 2020 with a international business management degree.
+Ever since I have been expanding my coding knowlegde, by undertaking online courses on CSS, Html, Javascript and Python.
+I have loved learning to code and building on that knowledge, and am actively looking for opportunities to continue my career in the industry.